Ufa Rail Bridge: Design Philosophy and Materials

 The structure was built according to the design of Nikolai Belelubsky, a distinguished Russian engineer and professor at St. Petersburg State Transport University.
 Vladimir Berezin served as the chief engineer, with geodetic support provided by Nikolai Boguslavsky.
 By the time of the design, Belelubsky had accumulated two decades of experience in bridge construction and was known for pushing the boundaries of progressive railway engineering.

-Belelubsky’s most significant contribution was the "free-moving deck," also known as the "Russian system."
-This innovation allowed the roadway (or railway) of a bridge to expand and contract independently of the main truss, addressing critical challenges related to thermal expansion and structural stress in long-span bridges.
+Among Belelubsky’s most significant contributions was the "free-moving deck," also known as the "Russian system."
+This innovation allowed the roadway to expand and contract independently of the main truss, addressing critical challenges related to thermal expansion and structural stress in long-span bridges.

-This system incorporated a sliding mechanism between the deck and the truss, enabling free movement of the roadway while maintaining the stability of the main structure.
-Essentially, each end of the beam rests on a pivoting support, allowing for slight rotation under thermal expansion or load, automatically relieving stress and preventing structural failure.
+A sliding mechanism between the deck and the truss, allowed the roadway to move freely while maintaining the stability of the main truss structure.
+Simply put, each end of the beam rests on a pivoting support, allowing for slight rotation under thermal expansion or load.
+This automatically relieves stress and prevents structural failure.